Camp Somers: 4 One-Week Resident Camp Sessions for Troops & Individuals

 - Dan Beard is our superb first year camper program.
 Scouts have fun learning and practicing Scout skills needed for Tenderfoot through First Class ranks.
 They can also work on age appropriate merit badges.

-- Trailblazer Day Camp is for both first-year and experienced higher-ranking Boy Scouts.
+- Trailblazer Day Camp is for both first-year and experienced higher-ranking Scouts BSA.
 Campers can work on rank advancement, merit badges, and participate in high adventure programs.
 Camp runs Monday to Friday from 8:45 am – 4:00 pm.
 Free busing is available from many locations throughout Morris, Sussex and NW Somerset counties.

 - The Ernest Thomson Seton program is designed for Boy Scouts who have completed Dan Beard or are looking to complete the last few requirements for First Class.